th2-net/th2-docs/content/versions/1-5-4/boxes/exactpro/check1.md

 ```

 ### th2-check1 custom configuration
-Some of check1 parameters are customizable.
+Some of the **check1** parameters are customizable.
 Those parameters are in the `custom-config` section of the configuration file.
 The customizable parameters, along with example values are provided in the following code snippet (a part of the config file):

 custom config:
 ```json